 Differences in Urdu and Arabic

-Contrary to the above, as a central Semitic language, Arabic is the official or co-official language in 25 countries of the world.
+Contrary to the above, as a central Semitic language with legal translation services in Sharjah, Arabic is the official or co-official language in 25 countries of the world.
 Arab speakers are mainly residing in the Middle East, North Africa, and the Horn of Africa, while Urdu is mainly spoken in Pakistan and India.

 Urdu is said to be influenced by Persian and also has words derived from Arabic and Turkish languages.
 Given the polylithic nature of Arabic, a huge geographical spread, and origination from different language families, there are some basic differences in Arabic and Urdu, which makes these unalike.